 Numerical, date-related misconceptions run rampant in the cigar industry.
-Not only is it confusing for the average consumer, as they attempt to ascertain what the year stamped on the band represents, but it can make note-taking a bit of a mess for those of us who dissect and assess stogies for a living.
+Not only is it confusing for the average consumer, as they attempt to ascertain what the year stamped on the band represents, but it can also make note-taking a bit of a mess for those of us who dissect and assess stogies for a living.

 People see the word "decade" on a cigar band or in a product description and immediately presume that the blend has been aged for ten years.
 When in actuality the cigar merely commemorates the 10th anniversary of the cigar manufacturer's founding, or the blend's launch date.